OpenTTD/OpenTTD/docs/savegame_format.md

 As each `type` has a well defined length, you can read the records even without knowing anything about the chunk-tag yourself.

 Do remember, that if the `type` had the `0x10` flag active, the field in the record first has a `gamma` to indicate how many times that `type` is repeated.

+#### Guidelines for network-compatible patch-packs

+For network-compatible patch-packs (client-side patches that can play together with unpatched clients) we advise to prefix the field-name with `__<shortname>` when introducing new fields to an existing chunk.

+Example: you have an extra setting called `auto_destroy_rivers` you want to store in the savegame for your patched client called `mypp`.
+We advise you to call this setting `__mypp_auto_destroy_rivers` in the settings chunk.

+Doing it this way ensures that a savegame created by these patch-packs can still safely be loaded by unpatched clients.
+They will simply ignore the field and continue loading the savegame as usual.
+The prefix is strongly advised to avoid conflicts with future-settings in an unpatched client or conflicts with other patch-packs.